-If you’re looking for a fun day trip idea this fall, we’ve got a great option to toss into the ring.
+If you’re looking for a fun day trip idea this summer, we’ve got a great option to toss into the ring.
 It turns out that BC is home to a ‘haunted’ tram ride that shows you the province’s very own “Hell’s Gate.”
 As if dropping from 950 feet in the air by one of the steepest trams in North America isn’t spooky enough!

 Located in the heart of the Fraser Valley, the train offers fantastic views of BC’s rugged side, from the Cascade Mountain Range to the Coast Pacific Mountain Range.
 Honestly, we can’t think of any other attraction offering two mountain ranges in one visit – which is reason enough for us to check it out.